Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Nonlinear interactions

 We now control the contribution of the space non-resonant interactions $\mathcal{N}^{t}_{\R,\mathrm{nr}}$ defined in \eqref{eq:d-fo}.
 For this purpose, we adapt the argument from Kato--Pusateri \cite{KP11} (see also \cite[Lemma 3.10]{HPTV15}).
 Here, we do not use the oscillations in the transverse direction~$\T^{d}$. \begin{lemma}[Space oscillations] For all $T\geq1$, $t\in[1,T]$, and any $\gamma\in(0,\frac{1}{4})$ we have

 \end{lemma} In both cases we obtain an integrable decay in time provided that~$3\delta<\gamma$.
-The second bound \eqref{eq:so-b} will be useful to prove the modified scattering result in the topology of $H^{s}(\R\times\T^{d})$, from which we deduce the stability in the space $H^{s}(\R\times\T^{d})$ claimed in the main Theorem \ref{thm:main}. \begin{proof} We first prove \eqref{eq:sos}.
-We show that for all $\gamma\in(0,\frac{1}{4})$,
+The second bound \eqref{eq:so-b} will be useful to prove the modified scattering result in the topology of $H^{s}(\R\times\T^{d})$, from which we deduce the stability of the $H^{s}(\R\times\T^{d})$-norm claimed in the main Theorem \ref{thm:main}. \begin{proof} We first prove \eqref{eq:sos}.
+For this purpose we show that for all $\gamma\in(0,\frac{1}{4})$,

 Following \cite{KP11} we have that for all $\gamma\in(0,\frac{1}{4}]$, $t>0$, and~$f^{a},f^{b},f^{c}$,

 where we denoted by $\mathfrak{S}_{3}$ the group of permutations of three elements.
 We obtain that for fixed $(n_{1},n_{2},n_{3})$ and $\gamma\in(0,\frac{1}{4})$,